 And the second thing is the prosperity gospel reduces the glorious gospel to earthly betterment.
 The dominant gift of the gospel in the New Testament is not earthly betterment.
 The dominant gift is the joy of reconciliation with God and eternal joys at his right hand forever through Jesus Christ (Psalm 16:11).
 Whether life in this age goes better here on earth is quite secondary to the New Testament way of looking at things.

-And the third problem that I see is that prosperity teachers distort the ground of our salvation by putting the emphasis on whether we can produce the kind of faith that gets hailed and gets rich rather than putting it on the glorious work of Christ in dying and rising to bear the guilt of our sin and propitiate the wrath of God.
+And the third problem that I see is that prosperity teachers distort the ground of our salvation by putting the emphasis on whether we can produce the kind of faith that gets healed and gets rich, rather than putting it on the glorious work of Christ in dying and rising to bear the guilt of our sin and propitiate the wrath of God.

 So what I would suggest to Kai as he considers talking to his family about this is:

 1. Concede and celebrate that they are right to believe that God aims at the health and the wealth of his children — eventually.
 God did not send Jesus into the world to make them eternally miserable, but eternally happy — and to remove all tears from their eyes (Revelation 21:4).
 But raise the question with your family about timing.
 Prosperity preachers get the timing of this all wrong.
 Is all of that wonderful promise intended for now in this age in full, or does the Bible teach that God saves us in stages or phases, and that this earthly walk between conversion and glorification is one of much suffering in the hope of glory?
 So my suggestion to Kai is that if he can tackle this with them, make it an emphasis on timing, not whether we will be eventually healthy, wealthy, and happy in God.